TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 }
 ```

-Option 4 what is suitable for your browser CSS-extension.
+Option fourth (4) what is suitable for your browser CSS-extension.

 ```css
 @media (prefers-reduced-motion: reduce) {